Overview of ARDS

 Acute respiratory distress syndrome (ARDS) is sudden, life-threatening lung failure.
 ARDS inflames the alveoli, causing them to fill with liquid and collapse.
 Once the alveoli collapse, gas exchange ceases, and the body becomes starved of oxygen.
 ARDS requires treatment with mechanical ventilation or some other form of assisted breathing.

 ARDS usually develops within 24 to 48 hours of the injury or illness.
 The duration and intensity of the condition can vary considerably from patient to patient.
-The mortality rate from ARDS ranges from 3550%.
+The mortality rate from ARDS ranges from 3550 percent.
 In most cases, death results from underlying disease or from complications of mechanical ventilation.
 In patients who survive, normal lung function usually resumes within 6 to 12 months.

 Incidence & Prevalence of ARDS